lucee/lucee-docs/docs/04.guides/06.extensions/03.extension-cfc-matrix/page.md

 Method | Description
 ------------ | -------------
-init(string: type, string: name, string: value, boolean: selected, string: label, string: decription): ExtensionItem | Initalizes the ExtensionItem CFC.
-Is called on creation. createOption(string: value, boolean: selected, string: label, string: decription): ExtensionOption | Creates and links a new option. getOptions(): ExtensionOption[] | Returns all ExtensionOptions of the ExtesnionItem. getType(): string | Returns the type of the Item.
+init(string: type, string: name, string: value, boolean: selected, string: label, string: description): ExtensionItem | Initializes the ExtensionItem CFC.
+Is called on creation. createOption(string: value, boolean: selected, string: label, string: description): ExtensionOption | Creates and links a new option. getOptions(): ExtensionOption[] | Returns all ExtensionOptions of the ExtensionItem. getType(): string | Returns the type of the Item.
 Valid values are: <ul><li>text</li><li>radio</li><li>checkbox</li><li>checkbox</li><li>hidden</li><li>password</li></ul>
 getName(): string | Returns the name of the item getValue(): string | Returns the value of the item